SicariusBlack/mic-drop-results/README.md

 <p align="center">
   Mass slides generation program for the Mic Drop contest<br>
-  <a href="https://discord.gg/X9hteAdVCH"><b>More info about Mic Drop here</b></a>
+  <a href="https://discord.gg/X9hteAdVCH"><b>More info about Mic Drop</b></a>
 </p>

 <h2 align="center">Installation</h2>

-To install, click here to download [**mic-drop-results.zip**](https://github.com/banz04/mic-drop-results/releases/latest/download/mic-drop-results.zip) and extract it to a folder of choice.
-This folder will be your automated slides workstation from now on.
+To install the program, simply download [**mic-drop-results.zip**](https://github.com/banz04/mic-drop-results/releases/latest/download/mic-drop-results.zip) and extract its contents to a folder of your choosing.
+This folder will serve as your automated slides workstation from now on.

 <h2 align="center">Showcase</h2>